tiepdotme/blog-2/_posts/2020-07-14-prototypical-inheritance-in-javascript.markdown

 ### Using `delete` Operator with `Object.create`

-Whenever a key is deleted from an object and that deleted key was inherited, logging the key will log the inherited value.
+Whenever we delete a key from an object and that deleted key was inherited, logging the key will log the inherited value.

 ```javascript
 var a = {